|Response to United States report on human rights

-In response to media enquiries, a Government spokesman today (April 9) made the following response to the comments in the United States State Department’s Country Reports on Human Rights Practices 2010 relating to the Hong Kong Special Administrative Region (HKSAR):
+In response to media enquiries, a spokesman for the Hong Kong Special Administrative Region (HKSAR) Government today (March 4) made the following response to the comments contained in the United States Department of State's Country Reports on Human Rights Practices 2016 relating to the HKSAR:

 "Since the return to the Motherland, the HKSAR has been exercising a high degree of autonomy and 'Hong Kong people administering Hong Kong' in strict accordance with the Basic Law.
 This demonstrates the full and successful implementation of the 'one country, two systems' principle, which has been widely recognised by the international community.

 "Under Article 158 of the Basic Law, the Standing Committee of the National People's Congress (NPCSC) has the power to interpret the Basic Law.
 The NPCSC's power of interpretation of the Basic Law is part of the constitutional order of the HKSAR, and is recognised by Hong Kong Courts.